 - What experience you’re looking to have

 Perfect for almost all travellers are budget hotels.
-There are budget hotels in every city and if you time it right you can get some amazing bargains.
+There are cheap hotels in every city and if you time it right you can get some amazing bargains.
 My first port of call when looking to stay somewhere is to check out HotelsCombined – it’s a really good tool for checking what is available in an area and the best bit is that it will tell you which booking site has that hotel the cheapest!

-Sometimes these hotels include breakfast or can provide it for a small fee.
+Sometimes these cheap hotels include breakfast or can provide it for a small fee.
 Almost all will have a kettle and some tea and coffee provided but fridges aren’t always a feature.
 If you like to buy your own food then be aware that you’ll often not have storage for any cold items.

 Solo travellers love hostels but increasingly they are being a good option for couples and even families (although I’d make sure it’s not a party type hostel before booking – we had a bad experience a few years ago in Edinburgh!).